-- 3 T dried Oregano and Basil (or twice as much fresh from your garden)
+- 3 tablespoons dried oregano and basil (or twice as much fresh from your garden)

 - 1 package of 12 lasagna noodles

-- 12 cups of fresh nettle (nettle harvesting tips below)
+- 12 cups fresh nettle (see nettle harvesting tips below)

 - 1 onion

-Wearing your gloves, place your fresh nettles on a large cutting board.
-You can use the top 6-8 leaves and stems.
+- Wearing your gloves, place your fresh nettles on a large cutting board.
+You can use the top 6 to 8 leaves and stems.
 (Lower leaves can also be used, but remove the stems from further down, as they tend to be tough even when cooked.)

 Now all the parts are ready.
 It’s time to assemble the lasagna:

-Cover the nettle lasagna with foil and bake in 375 degree oven for 45 minutes.
+- Cover the nettle lasagna with foil and bake in 375°F oven for 45 minutes.
 You can remove the foil for the last 10 to 15 minutes of cooking time if you like a crunchier top.

 - Remove from oven – let sit about 15 minutes and then enjoy your nettle lasagna!
 You can also put nettles in just about any dish that takes greens like spinach or kale.
 Another of our favorites is nettle spanakopita (or nettle-kopita!).
 Just substitute nettle for spinach in your favorite spanakopita recipe (the Moosewood Cookbook has an excellent one).